palmaaaa/WaSa/README.md

 Homework for the WaSa course @ Sapienza

 # HW1 - API Definition
-Description: Soon
+Definition of the API through the use of OpenAPI.
+The YAML document can be found at ```sh doc/api.yaml```.

 # HW2 - Backend in GO
-Description: Soon
+Based on the [Fantastic Coffee Template](https://github.com/sapienzaapps/fantastic-coffee-decaffeinated), the necessary functions, endpoints, and structs have been defined.
+Moreover, the interaction between the SQLite Database and the Golang backend has been implemented to only allow authorized users to perform any kind of operation.

 # HW3 - Frontend in Vue.js
-Description: Soon
+The Vue.js frontend was developed with reusability in mind.
+Much effort has gone into efficiently passing data from views to components.

 # HW4 - Deployment with Docker
-Description: Soon
+Containerization has been done with efficiency in mind.
+Only necessary and lightweight steps have been inserted to obtain a performant Docker container.

 # 📈 Score
-After an oral exam the project received a grading of 30 cum laude.
+After an oral exam, the project received a grading of 30 cum laude.